The Benefits and Purpose of a Doula

 The word doula is a Greek word meaning women’s servant.
-Women have been serving other women in childbirth for many centuries and have proven that support from another woman has a positive impact on the labor process.
+Women have been serving others in childbirth for many centuries and have proven that support from another woman has a positive impact on the labor process.

 What is a doula?

-A doula is a professional trained in childbirth who provides emotional, physical and informational support to the mother who is expecting, is experiencing labor, or has recently given birth.
-The doula’s purpose is to help women have a safe, memorable and empowering birthing experience.
+The doula is a professional trained in childbirth who provides emotional, physical, and educational support to a mother who is expecting, is experiencing labor, or has recently given birth.
+Their purpose is to help women have a safe, memorable, and empowering birthing experience.

 What does a doula do?

-After the birth, many labor doulas will spend some time helping mothers begin the breastfeeding process and encouraging bonding between the new baby and other family members.
+After birth, many labor doulas will spend time helping mothers begin the breastfeeding process and encouraging bonding between the new baby and other family members.

 What are the benefits of having a doula?

 Numerous studies have documented the benefits of having a doula present during labor.
 A recent Cochrane Review, Continuous Support for Women During Childbirth, showed a very high number of positive birth outcomes when a doula was present.
-With the support of a doula, women were less likely to have pain relief medications administered, less likely to have a cesarean birth, and reported having a more positive childbirth experience1.
+With their support, women were less likely to have pain-relief medications administered and less likely to have a cesarean birth.
+Women also reported having a more positive childbirth experience.1

 Doulas often use the power of touch and massage to reduce stress and anxiety during labor.
 According to physicians Marshal Klaus and John Kennell, massage helps stimulate the production of natural oxytocin.
-The pituitary gland secretes natural oxytocin to the bloodstream, causing uterine contractions, and to the brain, resulting in a feelings of well being, drowsiness and higher pain threshold.
-By contrast, because synthetic IV oxytocin cannot cross into both the blood stream and the brain, it increases contractions without the positive psychological benefits of natural oxytocin.
+The pituitary gland secretes natural oxytocin to the bloodstream (causing uterine contractions) and to the brain (resulting in feelings of well-being and drowsiness, along with a higher pain threshold).

 What about the father’s role when using a doula?

 For a mother facing a cesarean, a doula can be helpful by providing constant support and encouragement.
-Often a cesarean results from an unexpected situation leaving mothers feeling unprepared, disappointed and lonely.
-A doula can be attentive to mothers at all times throughout the cesarean, letting them know what is going on throughout the procedure.
+Often a cesarean results from an unexpected situation leaving a mother feeling unprepared, disappointed, and lonely.
+A doula can be attentive to the mother at all times throughout the cesarean, letting her know what is going on throughout the procedure.
 This can free the partner to attend to the baby and accompany the newborn to the nursery if there are complications.

 What about other types of doulas?

-Antepartum Doulas provide help and support to a mother who has been put on bed rest or is experiencing a high risk-pregnancy.
-They provide informational, emotional, physical and practical support in circumstances that are often stressful, confusing and emotionally draining.
+Antepartum doulas provide support to a mother who has been put on bed rest or is experiencing a high risk pregnancy.
+They provide informational, emotional, physical, and practical support in circumstances that are often stressful, confusing, and emotionally draining.

-Postpartum Doulas provide help and support in the first weeks after becoming a mother.
+Postpartum doulas provide support in the first weeks after birth.
 They provide informational support about feeding and caring for the baby.
-They provide physical support by cleaning, cooking meals and filling in when a new mother needs a break.
-They provide emotional support by encouraging a mother during those times when she might be feeling overwhelmed.
+They provide physical support by cleaning, cooking meals, and filling in when a new mother needs a break.
+They provide emotional support by encouraging a mother when she feels overwhelmed.